glowkeeper/glowkeeper.github.io/public/assets/posts/about/cv.md

 ## Experience

-- I have been teaching university students 3D games programming since 2020
+- I currently teach university students 3D games programming
 - Five years of programming within the games industry, where I worked on four completed titles
 - I have nearly thirty years of experience in the computing industry, beginning in 1992 with a City & Guilds COBOL programming course
 - I have been writing full-stack Javascript since 2016 – React frontends.
 Node.js, Express backends